Cyber Security for Safety Critical Systems (Cyber Defence)

 Track record - staff

-- Omoronyia - undertakes research centering on Secured Software Engineering with a focus on designing and implementing secure and privacy preserving software systems, as well as privacy and security requirements.
+- Omoronyia - undertakes research centring on Secured Software Engineering with a focus on designing and implementing secure and privacy preserving software systems, as well as privacy and security requirements.

 - Pezaros - expertise in networked systems resilience through always-on monitoring and adaptive resource provisioning, and anomaly and intrusion detection for visualised, software-defined, and resource-constrained (IoT) networked infrastructures.